 Tara Brach is the founder of the Insight Meditation Community of Washington, one of the largest non-residential mediation centers in the US.
 Her podcast is hugely popular, with over 3m listeners tuning in every month, and she has written a number of books related to mindfulness practice.
 Her work revolves around spiritual awakening, emotional healing, and mindful awareness.

 Micheal Posner is an American singer, songwriter, rapper, poet, and record producer who released his debut album ten years ago and has written songs for several artists too.
-He started a walk across America on the 15th of April, 2019, setting out from Asbury, New Jersey, and completed it on the 18th of October the same year, at California.
+He started a walk across America on the 15th of April 2019, setting out from Asbury, New Jersey, and completed it on the 18th of October of the same year in California.

 The glamour of fame for a pop star like Posner is not without its downsides.
 Posner finds that being mindful helps him cope with the pressures of fame.
 Being mindful helps you enjoy the moment while also keeping you conscious of how your thoughts are evolving.

-Listed in Forbes as one of the world's youngest self-made billionaires in history, Dustin is an American Internet entrepreneur who co-founded Facebook with Mark Zuckerberg alongside three other friends.
+Listed in Forbes as one of the world's youngest self-made billionaires, Dustin is an American Internet entrepreneur who co-founded Facebook with Mark Zuckerberg alongside three other friends.
 He owns a private philanthropic foundation which he operates with his wife.

 In his mindfulness quote, Moskovitz attributes his actions to more of the deliberate process of mindfulness which he describes as looking inward.
-Like Moskovitz, we can engage mindfulness in all areas of our lives to guide our thoughts and intentions, and in turn birth our actions.
+Like Moskovitz, we can engage mindfulness in all areas of our lives to guide our thoughts and intentions and birth our actions.